OpenWebAdvocacy/website/src/posts/apples-browser-engine-ban-persists-even-under-the-dma.md

 Both Google and Mozilla [began porting their browser engines Blink and Gecko respectively to iOS](https://www.theregister.com/2023/02/07/mozilla_google_apple_webkit/).
 Other browser vendors are dependent on these ports to bring their own engines to their browsers on iOS, as their products are typically soft forks (copies with modifications) of Blink or Gecko.

-However there were significant issues with Apple's contract and technical restrictions that made porting browser engines to iOS “as painful as possible” for browser vendors:
+However there were significant issues with Apple's contract and technical restrictions that made porting browser engines to iOS "as painful as possible" for browser vendors:

 > Apple's proposals fail to give consumers viable choices by making it as painful as possible for others to provide competitive alternatives to Safari \[...\] This is another example of Apple creating barriers to prevent true browser competition on iOS.
 > <cite>[Damiano DeMonte - Mozilla](https://www.theverge.com/2024/1/26/24052067/mozilla-apple-ios-browser-rules-firefox)</cite>